kader009/event-management-/README.md

 ### Special Feature :

-Dashboard - with some dummy data, recharts and table.
+Simple Dashboard Ui - with some dummy data, recharts and table.

 ## How to run this code :